kubeportal/kubeportal/docs/index.rst

 .. _index:

-KubePortal is a single sign-on welcome portal for Kubernetes clusters.
+KubePortal is a web portal for Kubernetes clusters.
 It offers the following main features:

-  * User login through external authentication provider (Active Directory, Google, Twitter, ...)
+  * User login with existing credentials (Active Directory, Google, Twitter, ...)
-  * Landing page with quick links for users
+  * Landing page with quick links to web applications (Grafana, K8S Dashboard, ...)
   * User-friendly process for requesting Kubernetes cluster access
+  * Self-service download of ``kubectl`` config file
+  * Login for web applications through the portal
   * Admin backend for user permission management
-  * Acts as authentication page for web applications (OIDC, Bearer Token)
-  * Runs in Docker / Kubernetes

 Here are some screenshots:

 .. figure:: static/front_login.png
     :alt: KubePortal frontend login screen.

-    Portal users can use their organizational Active Directory, Google, or Twitter login.
+    Portal users can use an existing account to enter the cluster portal.

 .. figure:: static/front_landing_new.png
     :alt: KubePortal landing page.